AIA-style billing G702/G703 Construction billing terms

 Pending Change Order

 A proposed change not yet approved.
-Should not be included in official contract totals.
+Pending change orders generally should not be included in official contract totals.

 Other Construction Billing Terms